Exploring run-and-tumble movement in confined settings through simulation: Radial distributions

 \section{Radial distributions}

-Let us now study the radial distributions, i.e., the probability of finding a particle at a given distance r from the center of the confined domain, $p(r)$.
-This distribution helps in understanding how particles spread out within a bounded area, which is essential for predicting escape times, collision frequencies, and interaction rates with boundaries.
+Let us now study the radial distributions, i.e., the probability of finding a particle at a given distance $r$ from the center of the confined domain, $p(r)$.This distribution helps in understanding how particles spread out within a bounded area, which is essential for predicting escape times, collision frequencies, and interaction rates with boundaries.
 The radial distribution of run-and-tumble particles in a confined two-dimensional domain is a critical aspect that provides insight into the spatial dynamics and density distribution of particles within the domain.
 This section explores the relevance of radial distribution in understanding run-and-tumble movement.

-We performed the simulations with exponential step distribution and uniformly random angular distribution.
-The radial distribution was found to be linear under elastic boundary conditions for all values of the ratiof $l/R$.
+We performed the simulations with an exponential step length distribution and a uniformly random angular distribution.
+The radial distribution was found to be linear under elastic boundary conditions for all values of the ratio $l/R$.
 For instance, in Fig. (\ref{radialprob}), we show the distribution for the case $l/R=0.3$.
 This can be analytically calculated as follows.
-Imagine a chord between points at the boundary representing a part of the trayectory of the particle, as represented in Fig. (\ref{chord}).
-The probability of being at a given point on the chord, $z$, at a distance $r$ from the center is
+Imagine a chord between points at the boundary representing part of the trajectory of the particle.
+This is represented by the segment AB in Fig. (\ref{chord}).
+The probability, $W$, of being between a given point on the chord, $z$, and $z+dz$, is equal to the ratio between $dz$ and the length of the whole chord, $\tau$.

-\nd where $\theta$ is the angle measured with respect to the normal, see Fig. (\ref{chord}).
-By geometry we get
+\nd where $\theta$ is the angle measured with respect to the normal at the point A. Looking at the triangle ABC and taking into account that the segment AC is the diameter of the circle, we get that the length of the chord AB is $\tau=2R\cos\theta$.
+Therefore,

+\nd where $r$ is the distance from the center of the circle to $z$, see Fig. (\ref{chord}).
+By geometry of the interior triangle we get

 \nd and therefore,

 Taking into account that the measure is $1/2.\cos\theta.d\theta$ and the chord length is $\tau=2R\cos\theta$, we get that